Artifacts¶

 Interacting with Artifacts (via Context Objects)¶

-The primary way you interact with artifacts within your agent's logic (specifically within callbacks or tools) is through methods provided by the CallbackContext
+The primary way you interact with artifacts within your agent's logic (specifically within callbacks or tools) is through methods provided by the CallbackContext and ToolContext objects.
+These methods abstract away the underlying storage details managed by the ArtifactService.

-Prerequisite: Configuring the ArtifactService
+Prerequisite: Configuring the ArtifactService¶

-Before you can use any artifact methods via the context objects, you must provide an instance of a BaseArtifactService
+Before you can use any artifact methods via the context objects, you must provide an instance of a BaseArtifactService implementation (like InMemoryArtifactService) when initializing your Runner.

 import {